Home NewsStoriesSigns & SymptomsResearchSchoolsCoachesParentsVideosState InfoAbout Us

 Step 5: Consider neuropsychological testingComputers

-• ... it's a good idea under the right circumstances.
+• ... is a good idea under the right circumstances.
 Computerized neuropsychological testing before an injury occurs can provide valuable information that could help determine a return-to-play schedule for an injured athlete.
 Many school districts offer this testing to their athletes free of charge through booster clubs or other sources.
 There are several companies who offer this product: ImPACT, Axon Sports, and HeadMinderAfter a head injury, before returning to play, an athlete will be re-tested to see if their results match their pre-injury performance.
 This information provides trained medical professionals with another tool for diagnosing concussion recovery.
 However, this is only one part of the return-to-play decision.

 Youth Sports Concussion - Prevention, Diagnosis, News

-Copyright © 2011 SportsConcussions.org.
+Copyright © 2010 SportsConcussions.org.
 All Rights Reserved.

 SportsConcussions.org does not provide medical advice, diagnosis or treatment.
 Additional Information